Don't Go (Girls and Boys)

 "Don't Go (Girls and Boys)" is a song written and recorded by Canadian singer Fefe Dobson with producer Jay Levine.
-It was released May 25, 2004 and serves as the fourth and final single from Dobson's self-titled debut album.
+It was released on May 25 2004, and serves as the fourth and final single from Dobson's self-titled debut album.
 Although it did not appear on the initial release of the album, the song was appended to later pressings.
 The song was featured in a 2004 Tommy Hilfiger commercial that starred Dobson.

 Critical reception

 Rashaun Hall of Billboard wrote that "Don't Go (Girls and Boys)" is "as nostalgic as it is catchy" and is an "instantly infectious jam."